Hanmen-lab/HS2-AI-ASE-Shaders/Docs/Lighting Guide.md

 2. Color grading.
 By default the main game and studio using LDR (Low Dynamic Range) colors.
 Which may looks cartoonish and saturated.
 I always reccomend to switch to HDR - Neutral color preset, and disable all the color corrections.
 With this you will get linear colors and overall cleaner look best for the fresh start the new scene.
+3. Right now the Graphics plugin cannot save some light states into the scene, so if you close the Studio you'll need to adjust some lights and also it's layers again.
+This probably will be fixed in the future Graphics updates.

 For this example I'll be using hooh's Rome Map with baked probs.